-African Journals OnLine (AJOL) – an online service to provide access to African-published research and to increase worldwide knowledge of indigenous scholarship – lists one Open Access Journal in Sierra Leone: The Sierra Leone Journal of Biomedical Research published by College of Medicine and Allied Health Sciences, University of Sierra Leone.
+African Journals OnLine (AJOL) and the Directory of Open Access Scholarly Resources (ROAD)– an online service to provide access to African-published research and to increase worldwide knowledge of indigenous scholarship – lists one Open Access Journal in Sierra Leone: The Sierra Leone Journal of Biomedical Research published by College of Medicine and Allied Health Sciences, University of Sierra Leone.

 The 2005 Universities Act restructured the system of higher education to establish two universities: the Njala University and the University of Sierra Leone.
 A new University of Sierra Leone was reconstituted comprising Fourah Bay College, founded in 1827, the Institute of Public Administration and Management (IPAM), founded in 1980, and the College of Medicine and Allied Health Sciences (COMAHS), founded in 1988.
 Njala University College which used to be a constituent College of the former University of Sierra Leone is now an autonomous institution renamed Njala University.
 All the major tertiary institutions have computer centres for training students and giving concessionary access to staff and students for Internet use.